jeffreysorgen/golf-club-sensors/implementation.md

 10. Created _new-readme.md_ (now [README](README.md)), added implementation.md (this) and made [activity.md](activity.md) into a TO-DO list.
 (Now deleted the old readme-old.md.)
 12. Renamed (this) repository: _hello-world_ is now _golf-swing-sensors_, and updated [README.md](readme.md)
 13. [Implementation Part One:](#part-one-the-accelerometer) **Set up Accelerometer**
-14. Determined that the Magnetometer is _not_ going to be used for Ready/Resting orientation. _Gained understanding._
+14. Determined that the Magnetometer is _not_ going to be used for Ready/Resting orientation. _Gained understanding._ Learned that Accelerometer is going to be used, and magnetometer is unnecessary for the project.
 15. Determined that it is _better_ to use `millis()` rather than `delay()`
 16. Figured out how to set up Ready/Resting states in Arduino Sketch, and display in Monitor. (in progress)
 17. LEARNED that it's easy to mess up in GitHub desktop, so _be careful_